seanmgrant/Project1-T5-Rainbow-Chaser/README.md

 ## Rainbow-Chaser

 ## Description
-A marker app made fun!
-Keep track of rainbows in your area, finding and pinning them.
+A tracker app made fun!
+Keep track of rainbows in your area, while finding and pinning them to a rainbow playlist.